Dr Andrew Baker - Immunologist and Allergy Specialist - North Shore Auckland

 - sudden marked nausea, vomiting or diarrhoea after eating (usually with some of the above symptoms also)

 If any of these symptoms occur within about 90 minutes of eating a specific food, a food allergy is possible.

-For people who do not have symptoms of food allergy, then allergy testing with skin tests or allergy blood tests can be unreliable, and give incorrect diagnoses.
+For people who do not have symptoms of food allergy, then large panels of allergy testing with skin tests or allergy blood tests can be unreliable, and give incorrect diagnoses.
 For this reason, accurate assessment by a doctor with good experience in allergy diagnosis is critical.
 We can help look at all the possibilities for food related symptoms.

 Common food allergies